labsyspharm/minerva-story-upload/README.md

 ## Add index.html

-While in the "data/PROJECT-NAME-YEAR/" directory, add a new file called `index.html`:
+- While in the "data/PROJECT-NAME-YEAR/" directory
+    - add a new file based on this template, called `index.html`:

 ```
 ---
 layout: default